jump-dev/JuMP.jl/docs/src/manual/nonlinear.md

-The reason JuMP does not perform common subexpression elimination automatically is for simplicity, and because there is a trade-off: for simple expressions, the extra complexity of detecting and merging common subexpressions may outweight the cost of computing them independently.
+The reason JuMP does not perform common subexpression elimination automatically is for simplicity, and because there is a trade-off: for simple expressions, the extra complexity of detecting and merging common subexpressions may outweigh the cost of computing them independently.
+Instead, we leave it to the user to decide which expressions to extract as common subexpressions.

 ## Automatic differentiation